 I was extremely excited for the release of the standalone version of DayZ.
 When Bohemia Interactive suddenly released the game in December of 2013, I was like a giddy child on Christmas Eve.
 Finally, the day had come.

 Unfortunately, my happiness was short-lived.
 Within an hour or two of playing the game, it began to sink in that this game just wasn’t as enjoyable to play as the mod version.

 My character was constantly thirsty, the collision detection was off and the game just felt “janky”.
 In addition, the zombies were also a nightmare to deal with.
 However, this wasn’t because they were scary or anything.
-It was because they glitched around the place.
-It felt impossible to fight them off.
+It was because they glitched around the place and it was a chore to fight them off.

 All in all, it just wasn’t an enjoyable experience.

 Returning to the game.

-Every couple of weeks, I would return to the game to see if things had improved.
-I paid close attention to new releases and bug fixes.
+Every couple of weeks, I would return to DayZ to see if things had improved.
+For a while, I paid close attention to new releases and bug fixes.

 Unfortunately, each time I returned, I felt disappointed.
 The game still felt unpolished.
 My character seemed to float across the ground.
 Zombies were still buggy.
-Loot seemed so scarce that I wasn’t sure if there was any loot on the map at all.
+Loot seemed so scarce that I wasn’t even sure if there was any loot on the map at all.

 I could go on.

 Over time, I began to play it less and less.
 My weekly return turned into a monthly return.
 Then, it became once “every couple of months”.
 My emotional investment in DayZ began to drop.
 I no longer thought about the game as much.
-Furthermore, the friends that I used to play DayZ with began to move onto other games.
-One by one, they had quietly admitted to themselves that the game was a failure.
+Furthermore, the friends that I used to play DayZ with started to move onto other games.
+One by one, they had all quietly admitted to themselves that the game was a failure.
 It would never become the game that they had envisioned.